10 Personalities You May Encounter in Your Next Meeting

 Deduce... pfft!
 Carl should have sat in on my meetings, where archetypes routinely run amok.

-As software developers, designers, and planners who always face this far-off deadline glimmering in the distance or that roaring client standing between you and victory, it’s up to you to understand who you’ll meet and whether they are friend or foe (or… fowl?).
+As custom software developers, designers, and Agile practitioners who always face this far-off deadline glimmering in the distance or that roaring client standing between you and victory, it’s up to you to understand who you’ll meet and whether they are friend or foe.
 Identifying the different personalities you interact with during meetings is a great skill for everyone to have; it can be applied to all meetings and participants, and it helps you keep your meeting productive and on track.

 So, who are these larger-than-life models?
 What personalities might you encounter in your next meeting?
 To the listicle!